 A good indication you may have a fuel tank vent problem is when your whipper snipper runs for a few minutes and then shuts down and won’t start until you remove the fuel cap to allow air into the fuel tank.
 It then shuts down again after running for several minutes with the fuel cap in place.

 Solution: Replace the fuel tank vent so the air can flow into the fuel tank.
-Access the fuel tank vent attached to the fuel line coming out of the fuel tank.
+The vent may be attached to a line coming out of the tank.
+The fuel tank may vent through the fuel cap.
+This varies by manufacturer and model.

 The carburetor regulates the amount of fuel that is mixed with air to create a combustion in the cylinder.
 Old fuel will gum up and clog the carburetor so it no longer functions properly.